jroblak/adventure/README.md

-#untitled adventure - On Hold
+#simple adventure game
 -----------------------
+- Find the hidden tresure; win!
-My second attempt at a JavaScript game.
+- My second attempt at a JavaScript-based game.
 Much better code and performance this time around.